Cyber Jawara 2023 Qual - Crypto

 print('Final flag: ' + flag)

-When executed, there are several chars that have low entropy.
-Our solver gives the strings “CJ2023{yet_a” and “CJ2023{yet_p” which both have low entropy compared to the other chars.
-For the case above, we try to manually choose which letters to use by ensuring that the sentence written on the flag is an English word and makes sense.
+When executed, several chars have low entropy.
+Our solver gives “CJ2023{yet_a” and “CJ2023{yet_p” which both have lower entropy than other chars.
+In these cases, we manually choose which char to use by ensuring the flag forms valid English words.

 Flag